 Often called a “living fossil”, the frilled shark has changed little in millions of years.
-These strange looking, jagged toothed, monsters of the deep are the topic of today’s article.
+These strange looking, jagged toothed, monsters of the deep are the stuff of science fiction.
 These fascinating, yet terrifying looking, sharks are quite possibly the stuff of sea serpent legend.
 It is presumed that they lay in wait for passing prey and lunge to attack them, gripping them in their razor sharp teeth.
-Read more about these silent, ancient predators.
-Be sure to comment and share!
+They are listed as Least Concern by the IUCN.

 First the Stats…